ZyphronG/Tomato/README.md

 Hello!
 This is my first tool so please go easy on me.

 This tool can convert Super Mario Galaxy .bmg / .tbl files to .xml and back to .bmg / .tbl!
 The .tbl will be sorted as well so no need to worry about that.
 It also converts flows from the .bmg to .xml and back to .bmg.
+Tomato supports both big and little endian so both the original Wii version as well as the Super Mario 3D All-Stars version are compatible.

 Please report bugs and other issues!